 - How can you help solve the buyer’s challenges?

 Don’t forget to interview your “bad” customers, too.
-Customers who requested refunds or canceled their engagements with you can provide great insight into the problems they experienced with your company or the reasons why your product wasn’t a good fit for their needs.
+Customers who requested refunds or canceled their engagements with you can provide great insight into the problems they experienced with your company or the reasons your product wasn’t a good fit for their needs.
 This inside information can help you narrow down the types of personas you service well and the ones that may not be worth engaging with.
-You can also use their responses to help improve your offerings by trying to amend the issues previous customers endured.
+You can also use their responses to help improve your offerings by trying to amend the issues previous customers experienced.

 - Construct your buyer personas

-Use all the information you’ve gathered from the steps above and start constructing your personas.
+Use all the information you have gathered from the steps above and start constructing your personas.
 They should be thorough and include both demographic and psychographic information.
 Know the types of companies each persona works for and what their role is at the organization.
 It’s also important to recognize each persona’s challenges and long-term goals.
 Determine the education level of your prospects and what their preferred means for researching and buying from a company are.
 This broad outline of your ideal customer will allow you to effectively communicate to your personas how your company can solve their issues and help them reach their goals.